How dangerous are volcanoes?

 CO2 (carbon dioxide)

 CO2 is produced with every combustion, as well as with a bubbling volcano in rough quantities.
-It is the gas that is known to be the fuel of the impending climate catastrophe – and the gas that every human being produces when we breathe.
+It is the gas that is known as the fuel of the impending climate catastrophe – and the gas that everyone produces when they breathe.

-CO2 is heavier than air and can form a layer on the ground where it can accumulate in harmful concentrations.
+CO2 is heavier than air and can form a layer on the ground where it can accumulate in concentrations that are harmful to health.
 This can happen in the basements of breweries, but also in depressions on the rims of active volcanoes.

 SO2 (sulphur dioxide)